bradjacobs/excel-to-csv/README.md

 Namely:
 * empty cells could cause data to seemingly 'shift' to a different column
-  * i.e. if no value in Column A, but is a value in Column B, then the Column B value will show up as the first value in the row.
+  * i.e. if no value in Column A, but there is a value in Column B, then the Column B value will show up as the first value in the row.
-* Bigger Excel files (> 1 MB ?) will throw an exception with message: _"The text would exceed the max allowed overall size of extracted text"_
+* Bigger Excel files (> 1 MB ?) will throw an exception with the message: _"The text would exceed the max allowed overall size of extracted text"_
 * It will give data from all sheets (even if you only want one)
 * The output csv text might not have the cells quoted the way you want (subjective)
 </details>